kaharez/lawcodes/2-civil-code/book-1-general-provisions/article-01-scope-and-application.md

 1. This Civil Code governs the civil law relationships of all persons within the jurisdiction of Kaharagia.

 2. It applies to:
-   a. natural persons, whether nationals or foreigners;
+   (a) natural persons, whether nationals or foreigners;
-   b. juridical persons duly constituted or recognized;
+   (b) juridical persons duly constituted or recognized;
-   c. all civil matters not governed by special legislation.
+   (c) all civil matters not governed by special legislation.

 3. Special laws on particular subjects shall prevail over general provisions of this Code in their specific domains.